 Every year, FOSDEM hosts a wide variety of activities.
 This page gives an overview with links to further information about scheduled events.

 FOSDEM is a very busy conference.
-Recent editions featured 400+ speakers, 500+ events and a wealth of tracks.
+This edition features 569 speakers, 618 events, and 52 tracks.
 We do our best to provide you with as much information and navigation options about the schedule as we can.

 Activities take place in